Gustavo Marques

-Gustavo Marques Alves dos Santos (born 9 October 2001), known as Gustavo Marques, is a Brazilian professional footballer who plays as a centre-back for RB Bragantino.
+Gustavo Marques Alves dos Santos (born 9 October 2001), known as Gustavo Marques, is a Brazilian professional footballer who plays as a centre-back for Red Bull Bragantino.

 Club career

 Born in Belo Horizonte, Minas Gerais, Gustavo Marques joined América Mineiro's youth setup in 2017.
 On 4 December 2020, he was loaned to Luverdense until the following February.

-Upon returning, Gustavo Marques was assigned back to the under-20s, but was promoted to the first team in December 2021, He made his senior debut on 25 January 2022, starting in a 1–2 Campeonato Mineiro away loss against Caldense.
+Upon returning, Gustavo Marques was assigned back to the under-20s, but was promoted to the first team in December 2021.
+He made his senior debut on 25 January 2022, starting in a 1–2 Campeonato Mineiro away loss against Caldense.

 On 10 March 2022, Gustavo Marques renewed his contract until December 2024.
 He scored his first senior goal thirteen days later, netting his team's only in a 1–3 loss at Tombense.

 Gustavo Marques made his Série A debut on 29 May 2022, coming on as a half-time substitute for Iago Maidana in a 1–1 away draw against Corinthians.
+In August, however, he was loaned to Portuguese side Torreense, for one year.

+On 18 July 2023, Gustavo Marques moved to Benfica and was initially assigned to the B-team, also on loan.
+On 5 July of the following year, after already playing for the first team and being an undisputed starter for the B's, he signed a permanent deal.

+On 8 July 2025, Gustavo Marques returned to his home country after agreeing to a one-year loan deal with Red Bull Bragantino.
+On 5 March 2026, he was suspended for 12 games in state-level competitions and fined R$ 30,000 ($5,700) over sexist remarks he made against a female referee in a match the previous month.